 Why wasn’t so-and-so invited?
 Deciding how many and whom to invite is a painful decision and usually one done with a lot of thought.
 Don’t remind them of an uncomfortable decision.

 Wow, how much did this set you back?
 There are very few times when it’s appropriate to ask how much something cost and this is not one of them.

 Remember the good times when we…?
-If you and the bride or groom had some wild times together, this might not be the time to remind them of their wild days.
-In front of their new in-laws.
-Or grandparents.
-Or priest.
+If you and the bride or groom had some wild times together, this is not the time to remind them of their wild days.

 When do you plan on starting a family?
 It’s none of your business and crosses the line.
-This goes for mothers and mothers-in-law, too!
+This goes for mothers and mothers-in-law!

 MISTAKE #6: MONOPOLIZE THE BRIDE OR GROOM’S TIME